 The information on this form will only be used to support you in exercising your rights under the Data Protection Act 2018 and will be destroyed, in line with our retention policy, after a decision on your request has been made.
-For further information on how Derbyshire County Council may use your personal information visit: www.derbyshire.gov.uk/privacynotices
+For further information on how the school may use your personal information view the privacy notice on out website.